maxzheng/great-life-guide/README.rst

 1. **Set stage that enables you.** This places you in the master's mindset where you are enabled to do anything in the right setting and mood.
 E.g. Life is a game, so relax and have fun!

 2. **Set intentions based on your vision, mission, and goals.** This provides the direction for what you want to do without expectation.
+E.g. If the goal is to cure cancer, then an intention could be learning about cell formation under different scenarios.

 3. **Be mindful of the present with acceptance.** This allows you to fully take in, understand, and enjoy what's currently happening (i.e. moments of life).
 This should be the default state unless you need to concentrate on something else.